Snowflake-Labs/terraform-provider-snowflake/docs/resources/procedure_grant.md

 - **procedure_name** (String, Optional) The name of the procedure on which to grant privileges immediately (only valid if on_future is false).
 - **return_type** (String, Optional) The return type of the procedure (must be present if procedure_name is present)
 - **roles** (Set of String, Optional) Grants privilege to these roles.
-- **schema_name** (String, Optional) The name of the schema containing the current or future procedures on which to grant privileges.
 - **shares** (Set of String, Optional) Grants privilege to these shares (only valid if on_future is false).
 - **with_grant_option** (Boolean, Optional) When this is set to true, allows the recipient role to grant the privileges to other roles.